 Functions

-Function declarations, arrow functions, and rest parameters in Tish.
+Function declarations, arrow functions, destructuring parameters, and rest parameters in Tish.

 Named functions